OzAmram/BstarToTW_CMSDAS2024_BackgroundEstimation/README.md

 git remote -v
 ```

-## What to do after reconnecting to LXPLUS:
+## What to do after reconnecting to LPC:
 Go back to the directory where you installed 2DAlphabet and where the virtual environment resides:
 ```
 ssh -XY USERNAME@cmslpc-sl7.fnal.gov